camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 .. important::

-    If you want other people than you to be able to run ``buildout`` from an application clone created by you then you need to change the application directory's permissions using ``chmod -R g+w``.
+    If you want other people than you to be able to run ``make`` from an application clone created by you then you need to change the application directory's permissions using ``chmod -R g+w``.
 You certainly want to do that if the application has been cloned in a shared directory like